Eivind Liland

 RTL Design

 Digital design in SystemVerilog.
-I write RTL with verification in mind from the start, with constrained-random testbenches alongside each module, so what I hand over is already substantially validated.
+I write RTL with verification in mind from the start, with lightweight constrained-random testbenches alongside each module, so what I hand over is already substantially validated.

 Verification